changgyhub/ufldl/README.md

   1. input level: level 1;<br>
   2. hidden levels: level 2 ~ depth+1, more specifically, it should be level 2 and 3, level 3 and 4 ... level depth and depth +1, where level i is the input level of the stacked autoencoder and level i+1 is the second level to self-teach;<br>
   3. softmax level: level depth+2.<br>

+##Exercise 7: Linear Decoder on Color Features
+#####The following files are the core of this exercise:<br>
+* `sparseAutoencoderLinearCost.m`: modified from `sparseAutoencoderCost.m` in Exercise 1, so that f(·) and delta of the last level is set to identity ("linear") to generate color representations rather than 0~1 gray color.<br>
+* `linearDecoderExercise.m`: The overall procedure, including Setting parameters, Gradient checking of the linear decoder, Load patches, ZCA whiting, Learning features (using autoencoder with linear decoder), Visualization.<br>